natenka/pyneng-book-en/docs/source/book/additional_info/py2_vs_py3.rst

 Documentation:

--  `What’s New In Python
+-  `What's New In Python
    3.0 <https://docs.python.org/3.0/whatsnew/3.0.html>`__
 -  `Should I use Python 2 or Python 3 for my development activity? <https://wiki.python.org/moin/Python2orPython3>`__